rnrathod16/testFile/Code/Ritesh_WD_ID_Code.md

 <br>
 <br>

-- ## Case 3
+- ## Case 3 :pushpin:

-Use of 2 different class for same tag
+Use of 2 different class for same tag :pencil2:

 ```html
 <!DOCTYPE html>